You’re not going to get them all done in one weekend, but here are 10 essential maintenance tasks for the fall.

 Worse, ice can accumulate in the gutters and work its way back up under the shingles, causing leaks inside your home.

 Clean your gutters now and then again when all the leaves have fallen.
 Remember to follow ladder safety rules.

 Chilly times are ahead, which means your outdoor faucet could wind up frozen.
 The problem is, water expands when it freezes, so part of the pipe to your exterior faucet could burst, deluging your basement.
 To avoid that, drain your exterior faucet and make sure the water supply is turned off from the inside.
 Here’s how to do it correctly.

 4. Gleaming glass

-Now is the time to remove the summer’s accumulation of dust and grime from your windows.
+As part of your maintenance tasks for the fall, don’t forget to remove the summer’s accumulation of dust and grime from your windows.
 Don’t waste your money on commercial glass cleaners when vinegar, dish detergent and hot water work just as well (and don’t require buying a plastic bottle).

 Cleaning windows is an easy DIY task when you know how, including not washing windows that are in direct sunlight because it leaves streaks.